nhansen/GQC/README.md

 For each of the benchmark heterozygote sites provided in the benchmark's heterozygote bed file, the program will determine which of the two parental benchmark alleles is present in any of the haplotype alignments that cover the site.
 Then, for individual contig alignments, it will tally the number of times heterozygous sites within the alignment switch from maternal to paternal or vice-versa.
 From these switches and the lengths of the alignments, a switch rate is calculated and reported.

-In evaluating accuracy, qualiffy tallies the number of discrepancies within primary alignments, and determines whether each represents the alternate allele of a heterozygous site.
+In evaluating accuracy, GQC tallies the number of discrepancies within primary alignments, and determines whether each represents the alternate allele of a heterozygous site.
 It then reports numbers of substitution and indel discrepancies and the number of these that match or don't match the alternate haplotype.
 From the total number of discrepancies and the total number of aligned bases, it reports a phred-scaled quality value (QV).

 For each homopolymer run in the benchmark's mononucleotide run file, the program examines the assembly alignments that intersect the homopolymer region.
 If the alignment has no discrepancies, it is considered "correct".
 If not and the assembly has a same-base run of a different length, its length is tallied, and if it has a different sequence, it is tallied as "complex".
 In the general statistics file, these categories are reported as "correct", "fewer or more of the same base", or "erroneous alleles other than extensions or contractions".

 ### BED files

-The BED-formatted files produced by qualiffy include the following:
+The BED-formatted files produced by GQC include the following:

 * excludedregions.<benchmark_name>.bed - regions that were excluded from analysis, either because they were in the config file's excluded regions, were not in regions specified with --includefile, and or were excluded with the --excludefile option
 * nlocs.<assemblyhaplotype_name>.bed - regions with 10 or more Ns in the assembly haplotype (10 threshold can be modified with the --minns option)